-As an IVY volunteer, I have taken a break from my studies in Geography, Politics and German to join the team here at the European Wilderness Society in Tamsweg.
+As a European Solidarity Corps volunteer, I have taken a break from my studies in Geography, Politics and German to join the team here at the European Wilderness Society in Tamsweg.